How to Install PyCharm on Debian? (With Shortcut)

 Linux is often used by developers (and it’s great for it, I used it myself for years).
 The default editors are fine for beginners, but if you’re working on serious projects, you’ll probably look for a better alternative.
 Today, we’ll see how to install PyCharm on Debian.

-PyCharm has a community version, available for free on their website.
-The download file for Linux is already compiled, so that the PyCharm IDE can be started directly by running pycharm.sh.
+PyCharm has both a premium and free version, available on their website.
+The downloaded files for Linux are already compiled, so the PyCharm IDE can be started directly by running the pycharm.sh file.

 Running it once is fine, but the idea in this article is to go a bit further.
 I’ll show you everything you need to know in order to get the most out of it.